Philippines women's national beach handball team

 The Philippines women's national beach handball team is the national team of the Philippines.
 It takes part in international beach handball competitions and is governed by the Philippine Handball Federation.

 The women's national team has participated in the Asian Beach Games, particularly in the 2012 and 2014 editions.

+The Philippines have qualified for the IHF Beach Handball World Championships.
+They secured a berth in the 2024 edition in China by finishing as second placers at the 2023 Asian Beach Handball Championship in Indonesia.
+They qualified again for the 2026 World Championship by finishing second in the 2025 Asian Championship.